BITSS-OPA/URAP-week-progress/22-rohan-spring-21/Weekly_Reports.md

 **Finished Tasks:**
 - Explored scrolling through reproduction trees for ACRE guidelines
 - Thought of a new way to approach the outlier that is Swiss tax evasion data
-- Read my first paper and got started on reproducing it
+- Read my first paper and got started on reproducing it (did come of the initial assessment and scoping of the paper, including downloading and cloning the data)

 **Notes**
 - I have a text file demonstrating horizontal scrolling but I have concluded that the amount of effort it takes to perform horizontal scrolling will probably not be worth the relatively small benefit it'll add to the ACRE guidelines.